rgreinho/bna-tools/docs/progress.md

 1. Collect all the streets of the city
 2. Group them by zipcode
-3. Assign zipcode to groups
+3. Assign streets or zipcode to groups
-4. Each street will be tagged by a mapper AND reviewed by ANOTHER mapper
+4. Each street will be tagged by a mapper AND reviewed by **another** mapper
+5. Mark the status as "Done" ( ✅).

 ### Method validation